-Last updated on 12 Nov.
+Last updated on 27 Nov.
 2025

 Introduction

-I recently completed the study, code-along and small modifications of an interesting React Native and Expo education (LMS) tutorial app by Simon Grimm.
 The tutorial app repos are shared publicly but are not open source.
-Now I see interesting possibilities that an open source equivalent of this app would have.
+I see interesting possibilities that an open source equivalent of this app would have.
 This post describes the features of the tutorial app and covers possibilites of an open source equivalent.
+It also shares the Android APKs, web app deployment links and source code of my slightly modified app (two versions).

 Tutorial App

-Tutorial App frontend code on GitHub .
-The Readme of the repo has a Demo section with animated demos of the mobile app, followed by mobile app screenshots and web app screenshots.
+Demo section with animated demos of the mobile app, followed by mobile app screenshots and web app screenshots.
 That's followed by Strapi screenshots showing how the course content is organized and specified at the Strapi backend using Strapi admin panel.

 I could not find a live web app deployment link, nor any Android/iOS mobile app download link.
-So the README visuals seem to be the primary way of showcasing the app’s UX and features.
+So the README visuals seem to be the primary way of showcasing the app’s UI/UX and features.

 Tutorial App Features